 After several demos were compiled Knarfy began hunting for producers and came across Kairos Music Group, an LA production company that focuses on Korean and Chinese Pop.
 Having felt a draw to the style of KPOP production methods, Sex People decided to trust their first album with them.
 The producers involved in the Sex People recordings are samUIL, Hobyn YI and Wes Koz.
 Hobyn and Wes act as Producers/Engineers focusing on the production and overall texture. samUIL focuses on musical theory and performs many of the live instruments on the albums.
 Knarfy and samUIL connected early on over their shared love for Radiohead, an influence they both strategically aim towards and away from at the same time.

 Sex People brought on three female vocalists for the first album.
-One retracted her vocals from the project due to a romantic dispute with Knarfy, one chose to remain nameless due to the sexual content of the project, and one was Kat Moore who has been the only female vocalist to record on all three Sex People albums.
+One retracted her vocals from the project due to an on off years long romantic relationship with Knarfy, one chose to remain nameless due to the sexual content of the project and her strict religious ties, and one was Kat Moore who has been the only female vocalist to record on all three Sex People albums.

 As they began the campaign for the first album, Sex People simultaneously went back into the studio to record the second album.
 For the second album they brought on vocalist Jules Lee.
 Jules is from a small town in Washington and currently a student at Pepperdine University.
 She is an actor as well as a songwriter.
 Although a devout Christian, Jules understood the deeper content of the project and was on board immediately.
 Back in Nigeria, F.I.T. was raised as both a Christian and Muslim so religion is often considered in the content.